ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginManager.md

 # The PluginManager

-The `PluginManager` is the runtime component of the ACME CSE that is responsible for managing the lifecycle of plugins.
+The [PluginManager](https://api.acmecse.net/acme.helpers.PluginManager.PluginManager.html){target="_new"} is the runtime component of the ACME CSE that is responsible for managing the lifecycle of plugins.
 It provides decorators, methods and properties that plugins can use to hook into the CSE's lifecycle events.
 It is loaded and run as part of the CSE's startup process.
 Similar, it is finalized during the CSE's shutdown process.

-The PluginManager offers the possibility to access loaded plugins and their assigned plugin classes at runtime.
+The [PluginManager](https://api.acmecse.net/acme.helpers.PluginManager.PluginManager.html){target="_new"} offers the possibility to access loaded plugins and their assigned plugin classes at runtime.
 This can be useful for plugins that need to interact with other plugins or for debugging purposes.

 How to access loaded plugins and their plugin classes is described in the following sections.